ABOUT THE HOUSING CHOICE VOUCHER PROGRAM

 How do I list my apartment for rent?

 To advertise your vacant apartment, please call (845) 331-2140.
-We will list it free on our apartment listings sheet.
+We will list it free on our apartment listing sheets that we update weekly, one for Ulster County and another for Greene County.

 What forms/documents are required to lease a unit under the HCV Program?